jgan/outlearn-olm-spec/olm-spec.md

 Use `- [ ]` to start an incorrect answer, and `- [X]` to start a correct answer.
 The markdown above the answers is treated as the question, and the markdown below the answers is used as a 'hint' or 'explanation' that your learners can choose to reveal.
+Any additional text after the “@end” will be ignored, so the user can make a note themselves of which asset they are closing with that tag.
+For example `<!-- @end (first multiple choice) -->`

 When used in an Outlearn Module, the above example appears as follows: